att/music/recipes/hal/README.md

 		./restartHalIfDead.sh <node id>

-	The hal protocol will not take over and start the service replicas in active-passive mode.
+	The hal protocol will now take over and start the service replicas in active-passive mode.
 The hal log can be found on each node i in the file hali.out.